spencerwooo/onedrive-vercel-index/README.md

 ### Preparations

-1. **Setting up the API permissions for your OneDrive account:**
+1. **Setting up the API permissions for your OneDrive account.**

-  This project retrieves the file list and download links by calling OneDrive's API, so setting up the API permissions for your OneDrive account is essential.
+- This project retrieves the file list and download links by calling OneDrive's API, so setting up the API permissions for your OneDrive account is essential.
 Please refer to the [DOCS](https://ovi.swo.moe/docs/advanced#modify-api-permissions).

-  The three API permissions that need to be set up are: `user.read`, `files.read.all`, `offline_access`.
+- The three API permissions that need to be set up are: `user.read`, `files.read.all`, `offline_access`.

 2. **Prepare the five necessary environmental parameters to be filled in during deployment on Vercel.**